What happens during the consultation?

 Will there be opportunity for a follow-up session?

-This service offering is designed to be one-time and provide initial strategies and tools to support you and your child.
-We do not provide ongoing support, however, we will provide recommendations and referral options for you to continue working towards your goals following the sessions.
-Our aim is to give children and parents the professional recommendations and tools to work on goals.
+We do not provide ongoing occupational therapy treatment; however, we will provide recommendations and referral options for you to continue working towards your goals at home following the one-time consultation meeting.
+Our aim is to give children and parents the professional recommendations and tools to work toward their goals.

 I'm not sure if you're able to support my goal area.
 How do I know that you will be able to help?